 FRANZ Burgmeier became the most capped player in Darlington history when he played in Liechtenstein’s 2-0 defeat by Wales at the Millennium Stadium.

-Burgmeier was booked during the second half, for dissent, so will be suspended for Liechtenstein’s next World Cup qualifier on March 28 next year, when they play in Germany – the day Darlington are at Barnet.
+Burgmeier was booked during the second half, for dissent, so will be suspended for Liechtenstein’s next World Cup qualifier on March 28 next year, when they play in Germany – the day Darlington are

 Unlike in club football, where he plays left-wing, Burgmeier played at leftback and helped his country, ranked 135th in the world, provide stubborn resistance.